Over 99 % Riders Wearing Helmets, Claims ITP Chief - UrduPoint

 The Senior Superintendent of Police (Traffic) made the claim on his twitter account while terming the compliance a 'success'.

-"This is achieved due to efforts of the ITP's education wing which has been constantly educating the motorists about traffic rules and regulations," an ITP official told APP on Thursday.
+"This is achieved due to efforts of the ITP's education wing which has been constantly educating the motorists about traffic rules and regulations," an ITP official told APP.

 He said students and civil society were also being engaged to inculcate the traffic rules among the motorists in an effective manner.